sbcarls/hw-1/README.md

-# hw-1
+# hw1-code-refactor

-Homework 1
-## This homework assignment focused on code refactoring of pre-existing html and css files.
-Replaced divs with semantic elements.
-Added a nav bar to the header.
-Increased accessibility by adding alt text to images.
-Grouped together tags with similar CSS styling to reduce repeated information.
+## This homework assignment focused on code refactoring of a pre-existing html and css file.
+What I did: replaced divs with semantic elements, added a nav bar to the header, increased accessibility by adding alt text to images, and grouped together tags with similar CSS styling to reduce repeated information.

 URL to website: